 The main difference is the level at which integration is tested.
 As we will see later in this article, the complexity increases greatly at the system integration level.

 However, interoperability testing is needed to show that the true user need can be achieved in an operational context.
 Both integration and interoperability testing are typically needed to verify and validate how well software components and systems work together.

 Why do we need integration testing?

 Research in software testing interactions goes back at least 35 years when some of the first papers were published on the topic of using combinatorial techniques for software testing.
 At least thirty-eight papers and presentations have been published since that date.
-These are linked at the Pairwise testing website.

 Early methods were based in Latin squares which is another name for orthogonal arrays.
 The point of the combinatorial techniques for integration testing is to deal with extremely high numbers of possible combinations of test conditions.